 New & Notable Collections

-Eversley Childs Collection (finding aid coming soon)
+Eversley Childs Collection

-The papers of Eversley Childs (1867-1953) and family members, residents of Crane Neck, NY, New York City, and Norwalk, CT were donated by Childs’ great-granddaughter, Wendy Lockwood Fidao.
+The papers of Eversley Childs (1867-1953) and family members, residents of Crane Neck (New York), New York City, and Norwalk, Connecticut were donated by Childs’ great-granddaughter, Wendy Lockwood Fidao.
 The collection is trove for researchers studying all facets of Long Island history from local politics to business to marine sciences.
 It includes thousands of photographs, papers, maps, and textiles documenting generations of the family.
 Childs headed and invested in several lucrative companies in the early 1900s, including Bon Ami and Technicolor, and was a philanthropist, founding a hospital in the Philippines for treating leprosy and donating land in Setauket to the Salvation Army.
 The papers of the Lockwood family include original accounting records and correspondence from the period of the American Revolution in which Eliphalet Lockwood was a captain in the Connecticut Militia through the 19th century.

 Samuel Hopkins Miller Collection

 A important collection of original account books, diaries, ledgers, correspondence, and land deeds dating from 1705 to 1967 that document several generations of the Miller, Tuthill, and Tillotson families on Long Island, New York primarily in the areas of Miller Place and Rocky Point in the Town of Brookhaven.
 Andrew Miller (1634-1717) of East Hampton settled in “Miller’s Place,” later named “Miller Place” on Long Island in 1679.